 When urinating problems deteriorate patient's quality of life urologists can recommend a number of different options depending on the degree of the problem.
 In prostate cancer other approaches like "Monitoring while waiting" and "Active monitoring" can be implemented depending on the person's age, other health problems and life expectations.
 But decisions on these options can only be made with the informed consent between Urology Specialist and patient.

-EARLY DIAGNOSIS IS CRUCIAL FOR TOTAL RECOVERY IN RECTAL CANCER
+EARLY DIAGNOSIS IS CRUCIAL FOR TOTAL RECOVERY IN COLON and RECTAL CANCER

 Colorectal cancer, which becomes more common type of cancer as people's lifestyles gets more modern, ranks third among the most common cancers throughout the world.
 Early diagnosis saves lives in rectal cancer; when the disease is detected while it is at stage 1 and surgically treated right away, it is possible for the recovery rate to reach 100%.

-Rectal cancer has been becoming more and more common due to unhealthy diets, inactivity, excessive weight, harmful habits and stress.
+Colorectal cancer has been becoming more and more common due to unhealthy diets, inactivity, excessive weight, harmful habits and stress.
 Some cancer types have been drawing attention with the speed of the increase in their rates of incidence.
 Rectal cancer is also one of these!
 The lowest section of the large intestine, of which the length is 12 to 16 cm, is referred to as the rectum and the malign tumors which originate in this area are collectively referred to as rectal cancer.
 Rectal cancer is slightly more dangerous than large intestine tumors.
 Unhealthy diets and environmental factors are among the primary risk criteria for rectal cancer and excessive meat consumption, high amount of fatty foods in diets and insufficient consumption of fruits, vegetables and high-fiber foods pave the way to rectal cancer.
 Development of rectal cancer can also be due to genetic factors, diseases such as ulcerative colitis and treatment methods applied for other cancers.
 Several factors are associated with the early detection of this disease, as patients are often unaware of digestive symptoms, which they ascribe to other problems and therefore take too long to seek medical help.
 Sometimes they even refuse to undergo important studies and procedures such as colonoscopies, so by the time a malignant lesion is detected it is already at an advanced histological stage and prone to serious complications.

 MODEL THERAPY COSTS FOR THE CANCER OF HEAD AND NECK WITH MONOCLONAL ANTIBODIES.
 (NIMOTUZUMAB)